Chick Corea Elektric Band: Fifth album and new lineup

 For the next album, Elektric Band II: Paint the World released in 1993, only Corea and Marienthal returned from the original line-up.
 Gary Novak became the new drummer, Jimmy Earl took the bass, and Mike Miller played guitar.
 The album's style is jazz-oriented.

 The tribute album and return of original lineup

-In 1996, the band recorded a version of "Rumble" from West Side Story for the tribute album The Songs of West Side Story; this saw Weckl and Gambale returning.
+In 1996, the band, together with Steve Vai's Monsters, recorded a version of "The Rumble" from West Side Story for the tribute album The Songs of West Side Story; this saw Weckl and Gambale returning.
 John Patitucci returned in 2004, restoring the band to its original lineup for To the Stars.

 Last band tour and Corea's death

 The band’s last tour took place in 2018.

 Corea died of cancer at his home in the Tampa Bay area of Florida on February 9, 2021, at age 79; he had only recently been diagnosed.